Kichkun/segmap_machine_learning_project/README.md

 ### Datasets used:
 1. SegMap provided dataset based on [Kitti odometry dataset] with segments extracted by their previously proposed approach [SegMatch: Segment based place recognition in 3D point clouds].
-The provided dataset wasn't labeled fully and correctly, we mark down all data, change the representation to *.npy for fast and convinient use and upload partly in folder "datasets".
+The provided dataset wasn't labeled fully and correctly, we marked down all data, changed the representation to *.npy for fast and convinient use and uploaded partly in folder "datasets".
 2. [Beyond PASCAL: A Benchmark for 3D Object Detection in the Wild].
 We had an idea to learn our model on perfect segments recieved from CAD-models, however on voxelization step it becomes clear that this dataset doesn't suit us due to very sparse results.
 3. [SYDNEY URBAN OBJECTS DATASET].
 We got this dataset on last stage of our project.
 It's suit us.
 Used for tests.
 4. Vision meets Robotics: The KITTI Dataset.
 We were trying to use Kitti 3D object dataset by [Vision meets Robotics: The KITTI Dataset] however we were not managed to extract valuable segments from LiDAR data.
 This dataset was created for other goals.